 Thinking about contracts when defining methods is about deciding which contracts to sign.
 Of course, those that are in our favor: small, precise and strict.

 Every method should either perform action - command or return data to the caller - query .
 The idea is to separate methods in two categories:

 - queries: methods that return value but does not change state or cause any side efects

 - commands: methods that change the state of the system but does not return value

 Having a method that does both command and query is a good sign for refactoring to separate the two.

 All services offered by a module should be available through a uniform notation, which does not betray whether they are implemented through storage or through computation.
-It means that there should not be a different notation for accessing an attribute and method/query.
-As an example would be class attributes in Ruby which satisfy this principle for both getter and setter values.
-And, as another example would be Java which does not support this natively because the syntax is different for instance variables and functions accessing them (convention is that accessor methods include get/set prefix).
+It means that there should not be a different notation for accessing an attribute and method or query.
+As an example would be object attributes in Ruby which satisfy this principle for both getter and setter values.
+Other example is Java which does not support this natively because the syntax is different for instance variables and functions accessing them (convention is that accessor methods include get/set prefix).

 The exhaustive list of alternatives should live in exactly one place.
 This principle was later formulated by Andy Hunt and Dave Thomas as Don't Repeat Yourself (DRY) principle in "The Pragmatic Programmer" book.
 It states that: Every piece of knowledge must have a single, unambiguous, authoritative representation within a system.
 DRY principle is not about typing, but it is about not duplicating concepts and isolating change.
 If you have to change something in more than one place, then it's not DRY.

 Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.
 The idea is that once completed, the implementation of a class should only be modified to correct errors.
 New or changed features would require that a different class is created.
 That class could use the original class but it should not require change in it.